My Loan Officer

 Bank-owned homes, also referred to as real estate-owned or REO, are properties that have been through the foreclosure process.
 These homes are now owned by the original mortgage lender and are often more affordable.

-Zillow suggests that you should be particularly aware that there may be severe damages to REO homes and they are typically sold in their current condition.
+Zillow suggests that you should be particularly aware that there may be severe damages to REO homes and that they are typically sold in their current condition.
 When purchasing a bank-owned home, you assume the responsibility to tend to all repairs.

 How Do I Find Bank-Owned Homes?